LinuxAtDuke/Intro-To-Linux/README.md

 **find**

-find is a program that searches through one or more directories of a filesystem and reports files matching the specified criteria.
+Find is a program that searches through one or more directories of a filesystem and reports files matching the specified criteria.
 Criteria could be file name, date, owner, permission, type, etc.

 Example: